lief-project/LIEF/doc/sphinx/formats/elf/index.rst

 Adding a Section/Segment
 ************************

-The ELF format uses two tables to represent the different slices of the binary:
+The ELF format uses two tables to represent different slices of the binary:

 1. The sections table
 2. The segments table

-While the sections table offers a detailed view of the binary, it is primarily needed by the **compiler** and the **linker**.
+While the sections table offers a detailed view of the binary, it is primarily used by the **compiler** and the **linker**.
 In particular, this table is not required for **loading** and **executing** an ELF file.
-The Android loader enforces the existence of a sections table and requires certain specific sections but from a loading perspective, this table is not used.
+While the Android loader enforces the presence of a sections table and requires specific sections, this table is not used during the actual loading process.

-If you intend to modify an ELF file to load additional content into memory (such as code or data), it is recommended to add a |lief-elf-segment| instead of a section:
+To modify an ELF file to load additional content into memory (e.g., code or data), adding a |lief-elf-segment| is recommended over adding a section:

 .. tabs::